guettli/programming-guidelines/README.md

 [Google search for "Declarative vs Imperative"](https://www.google.com/search?q=Declarative+vs+Imperative)

-#### The magic reload feature of Config Management is not needed any more
+#### The magic reload feature of Config Management is not needed anymore

-Config management tools have a magic reload feature.
+Config management tools have magic reload feature.
 Imagine you update the configuration of a webserver.
 The config management tools can detect if a restart of a server is needed or not.
-For example: If the configuration of the web server was changed, then the webserver gets reloaded.
-If the configuration of the web server was not changed, then there is no need to restart it.
+For example: If the configuration of the webserver was changed, then the webserver gets reloaded.
+If the configuration of the webserver was not changed, then there is no need to restart it.
 Great feature?

 Ansible Docs: [Handlers: Running Operations On